 - a personal statement that addresses “why I want to serve on the Alumni Council,” which is to be 100 words or less;

 - a personal biography that includes whatever biographical information the candidate wishes to provide, which is to be 75 words or less, and

 - a list of Colgate alumni volunteer activities, if any.

 The Alumni Corporation must reserve the right to decline to publish information that is inaccurate, misleading or defamatory.

-If there is contested election, voting ballots will be mailed on or about April 25, 2014, and an e-mail directing members to the online voting site was sent on or about the same date.
-Periodic reminder e-mails were sent before online polls closed on May 30, 2014.
+If there is contested election, voting ballots will be mailed on or about April 25, 2015, and an e-mail directing members to the online voting site will be sent on or about the same date.
+Periodic reminder e-mails will be sent before online polls closed on May 30, 2015.

 - Alumni may vote online, at a secure website managed by an independent, third-party elections firm, using a username/password sent by postal mail and e-mail.
 The deadline for online voting is May 29, 2015 at 11:59 p.m.

 These are the only means by which a member of the Alumni Corporation may vote.

 The election results are announced here